Reading time:

 Screenshot of Proton Pass making a 64-character-long password

-TOTP Generator — Generates 2FA Codes for Logging Into Your Accounts
+TOTP Generator — Built-In Codes for 2FA

 Screenshot of Proton Pass generating TOTPs for two-factor authentication